dhakalu/sikshya-lambda-functions/README.md

 In above case, the user should be allowed to perform the administrative actions only in the institution whose administration he works at.
 He should be able to post `assignments/take attendence/and other teachrs` actions only to the courses he teaches.
 And he should be able to do all the students actions on the courses he studies.

+## Stack

+This application was originally written to host it in `AWS Lambda`.

 ## School Query Patterns